-When you accidently eat a moldy blueberry, most of the time nothing will happen.
+When you accidentally eat a moldy blueberry, most of the time, nothing will happen.
 The white mold on blueberries is likely a type of trichoderma, which is not often dangerous to humans.
-That being said, these blueberries don’t taste good, are often limited in nutrients.
+That being said, these blueberries don’t taste good, and are often limited in nutrients.

 E. coli (Escherichia coli), shigella, and salmonella are bacteria commonly associated with contaminated blueberries, and can also lead to digestive problems.

 To be on the safe side, it is best to eat fresh berries when you get them to prevent them from becoming moldy or bad.
 If you notice they are moldy as soon as you get home, be sure to take them back to the store.

 Blueberries are a delicious fruit with plenty of health benefits.
 However, you definitely want to get the most out of your blueberries.